+respectively, neglecting magnetic tension terms.
+In these equations, $P$ is the matter pressure which is same as the electron degeneracy pressure in the core, $\rho$ is the density of matter, $\kappa$ is the radiative opacity, $T$ is the temperature, $a$ is the radiation constant, $c$ is the speed of light in vacuum, $G$ is Newton's gravitational constant, in the envelope $m(r) \approx M$ is the mass enclosed within radius $r$, and $L$ is the luminosity.

+The opacity for a non-magnetized white dwarf is approximated with Kramers' formula, $\kappa = \kappa_{0}\rho T^{-3.5}$, where $\kappa_{0} = 4.34\times10^{24} Z (1+X)\, \rm{cm^{2}g^{-1}}$ \citep{PotYak,VenPot}.
+Note that across the surface layers of the white dwarf, radiation conduction dominates over the electron conduction and hence the same goes with the corresponding opacities \citep{PotYak}.

-It has already been shown that including the effects of a magnetic pressure gradient and magnetic density gives rise to stable highly super-Chandrasekhar white dwarfs (\citealt{dm14, UD3, dm15}).
-Note that a large number of magnetised white dwarfs with surface fields as high as $10^{9}$ G have been discovered by the Sloan Digital Sky Survey (SDSS) (\citealt{Schmidt1}).
-It is possible that their central field is several orders of magnitude larger than the surface field.
-To capture the variation of $B$, we use a profile proposed by \cite{Bandyopadhyay}, modeling $B$ as a function of $\rho$, given by
+It has already been shown that if we include the effects of a magnetic pressure gradient and magnetic density, this gives rise to stable highly super-Chandrasekhar white dwarfs (see e.g. \citealt{dm14,UD3,dm15,Sathya}).
+Note that a large number of magnetized white dwarfs with surface fields as high as $10^{9}\,$G have been discovered by the Sloan Digital Sky Survey (\citealt{Schmidt1}).
+It is possible that their central fields are several orders of magnitude larger than their surface fields.
+To capture the variation of field magnitude $B$, irrespective of the other complicated effects (including the field geometry) that might be involved, we use a profile proposed earlier by \citet{Bandyopadhyay}, modelling $B$ as a function of $\rho$, given by